What Is an Internal Developer Platform?

 - Scales with your organization: Building your own IDP means you’re always supplied with the tools you need, what technologies you must integrate with, and how many people you need to support in any particular capacity.
 While it may mean a substantial upfront investment as employees both create and become accustomed to the internal developer platform, these expenses could easily pay off over time.

-If you’d like to learn more about the benefits of using an IDP and one tool that can effectively serve as an out-of-the-box solution for creating or migrating cloud-native applications, read our whitepaper: Internal Developer Platform for Cloud Deployment and Operations.
+If you’d like to learn more about the benefits of using an IDP and one tool that can effectively serve as an out-of-the-box solution for creating or migrating cloud-native applications, read our report based on a survey of 500 IT professionals:

 Who should use an internal developer platform?